-Age at which children should have their first eye examination
+Age at which children should have their first eye test

 Children should have a comprehensive eye examination by an optometrist when they have turned four.
 At four, children are generally able to follow the required instructions to undergo their vision test.
 However, if they have any of the early signs mentioned above or are significantly behind in their development, consult your pediatrician or GP.

 After their first eye exam at age 4, children should have at least one comprehensive eye exam just before they enter primary school.
 Children are also recommended to have an annual eye exam to ensure normal visual development and catch or monitor any eye disorders.
 Ensuring good vision is crucial for their educational and general development.
 With regular eye examinations, optometrists can help children to achieve their best possible vision.

 What parents can expect at their children’s eye examination